Charles B. Stuart

 Charles Beebe Stuart (June 4, 1814 – January 4, 1881) was an American engineer, United States Navy and Union Army officer and politician.

 Biography

-Stuart was born in Chittenango Springs, Madison County, New York, and was educated in the common schools.
+Stuart was born in Chittenango Springs, New York, and was educated in the common schools.
 He graduated from Union College.
 Afterwards he was engaged in the construction of the Philadelphia, Wilmington and Baltimore Railroad, and the Brooklyn dry docks.

+He married Frances Maria Welles, daughter of General Henry Welles, and they had three children.